19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone Based Maps.md

 1. While in a zone, a creature can be in two states:
 	1. **Melee**: Creatures are *in melee* as long as they are [Engaged](../Conditions/Engaged.md) with a hostile creature.
 		1. Creatures *in melee* can [Melee Attack](../Combat/Melee%20Attack.md) each other.
-		2. *Tip: Place their minis together on the index card*.
+		2. *Tip: Group their minis together*.
 	2. **Range:** Creatures are *at range* as long as they are not [Engaged](../Conditions/Engaged.md) with a hostile creature.
-		1. *Tip: Place their minis around the index card*.
+		1. *Tip: Place their minis by themselves*.
 2. A creature can use 1 zone of movement to move anywhere within their current zone or an adjacent zone. *This means that movement is not discontinuous*.
 3. A creature can move a number of zones equal to their [Movement](../Combat/Movement.md) divided by 30.
 	1. *Round this to the nearest whole number.*